MeasureTransport/MParT/joss/paper.md

 # Acknowledgements

-We acknowledge support from the US Office of Naval Research under MURI Grant N00014-20-1-2595, the US Department of Energy under grant DE‐SC0021226, and computing resources from Dartmouth College and the Massachusetts Institute of Technology.
+We acknowledge support from the US Office of Naval Research under MURI Grant N00014-20-1-2595, the US Department of Energy under grant DE‐SC0021226, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Projektnummern 459970814; 459970841, and computing resources from Dartmouth College and the Massachusetts Institute of Technology.

 # References